neeels/burnscope/README.md

     ./burnscope\_fft -g 320x200 -m 2 -f 25
     ./burnscope3 -g 320x200 -m 2 -p 70

+To find out all features, you'll have to read the source code:

+* keyboard shortcuts
+* PNG images dropped into burnscope\_fft
+* ...

 burnscope3 uses three independent burnscopes to feed the color channels r, g, and b.
 It's not as great as I had expected ;)